[Exclusive] Europe's TV union wooing Lavrov for splashy interview

 Already a member?

-It's to involve "three international correspondents" and be filmed by a "multi-camera TV news crew" at the St Petersburg International Forum, an EBU invitation letter said.
+It's to involve "three international correspondents" and be filmed by a "multi-camera TV news crew" at the St Petersburg International Economic Forum, an EBU invitation letter said.

 "The interview would focus on Moscow's view of the conflict in Ukraine," it said.